mmmsued/leaky/README.md

 Author: This mod was made by Norbert Thien, multimediamobil – Region Süd (mmm-sued), 2024
 Code: The LGPLv3 applies to all code in this project.
 Media: The CC-BY-SA-3.0 license applies to textures and any other content in this project which is not source code.
-Notice: This mode uses code from the mod »mesecons« and textures from the mod »default« (»minetest_game«)
+Notice: This mode uses concepts and code from the mod »mesecons« and textures from the mod »default« (»minetest_game«)